Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Preliminaries

 \paragraph{Cluster CPDAGs} A cluster CPDAG expresses a \textit{cluster MEC}, a class of cluster DAGs with identical conditional independence relations among clusters.
 As in \Cref{fig:toy_var_graph}~(e), it contains directed edges, independence arcs, and connection/separation marks shared in all cluster DAGs in the class, and undirected edges whose orientations differ in the class.

-\citet{anand2025causal} propose the inference method for a cluster CPDAG, called the \textit{causal learning over clusters} (CLOC).
-Compared to other algorithms for learning cluster graphs \citep{segal2005learning,tikka2023clustering,wahl2024foundations}, it does not require restrictive assumptions about the underlying graph structure (e.g., the connectivity of nodes within each cluster).
-For this reason, we build upon CLOC to achieve interventional fairness using a cluster CPDAG.
+The \textit{causal learning over clusters} (CLOC) method infers a cluster CPDAG from the data \citep{anand2025causal}.
+Compared to other methods for cluster graph inference \citep{segal2005learning,tikka2023clustering,wahl2024foundations}, it does not require restrictive assumptions about the underlying graph structure (e.g., the node connectivity within each cluster).